Car tax refunds

-Owning a car comes with its perks.
-It also comes with the responsibility of adhering to road laws – one of which is Car Tax.
-This tax permits vehicle owners to drive and park on public roads.
+Car tax permits vehicle owners to drive and park on public roads.
 It’s typically paid in blocks of 6 or 12 months.
-But because these taxes are paid in advance, it’s not uncommon for an individual to request a refund when just a couple of months’ cover has been used.
-In this scenario, it’s possible to get a pay-back for any unused months of tax instalments.
+But because these taxes are paid in advance, it’s not uncommon for an individual to request money back when just a couple of months’ cover has been used.
+In this scenario, it’s possible to get a refund for any unused months of tax instalments.

 In this guide, we’ll discuss how a DVLA tax refund works.
 We’ll also uncover the steps on how to process a refund and apply for Car Tax on a new vehicle.